 - Eternal Sonata has this in the form of it's light and dark battle system.
 Standing in a lighted portion of the arena gave you access to different special attacks than when standing in shaded portions, and some enemies changes forms when moving between light and dark areas.

-- In Dawn of War, the RTS title based on Warhammer 40,000, units take less damage and regenerate morale more quickly when in cover.
+- In Dawn of War, the RTS title based on Warhammer 40,000, units take less damage and regenerate morale more quickly when in cover, using an alternate crouching animation.
 They take more damage when in 'negative' cover, such as crossing a river.
+Several units take advantage of this by having weapons that ignore cover or move through it without losing speed.
 Dawn of War II uses a system closer to the one in Company of Heroes.

 - In Rites of War, a turn-based strategy game based on Warhammer 40,000, terrain affects both defense and movement.
 Interestingly, the effect on movement varies based on the movement mode of the unit in question.
 Flying units ignore terrain altogether, while hovering units ignore most terrain, except hills or mountains, which force them to divert power to lift, slowing them down.
 Large walkers can simply stride over most obstacles, but still have trouble with swamps, and of course cannot pass over lakes or seas.
 Heavy infantry has to move in formation, which is generally the slowest and most impeded by terrain, while light infantry can more easily negotiate obstacles.